Vascularized Limbal Keratitis (VLK): Robert M. Grohe, OD, FAAO

-OD: temporally, there is a whitish elevated limbal mass with leash of vascularization surrounding and entering mass.
-There is trace diffuse corneal and mild overlying superficial punctate keratits (SPK), moderate arc-like SPK from the edge rubbing against the inner rim of the mass and a 1+ flare in the anterior chamber.
+OD: temporally, there is a whitish elevated limbal mass with a leash of vascularization surrounding and entering the mass.
+There are trace diffuse corneal and mild overlying superficial punctate keratitis (SPK), moderate arc-like SPK from the edge rubbing against the inner rim of the mass and a 1+ flare in the anterior chamber.

-All contact lens wear was discontinued for two weeks to allow for treatment and healing.
-JE was placed on Tobrex topical antibiotic drops used one drop, OU, QID for one week then subsequently placed on Zylet combination drops used one drop, OU, bid for one week to regress the limbal mass.
+Contact lens wear was discontinued for two weeks to allow for treatment and healing.
+JE was prescribed Tobrex topical antibiotic drops used one drop, OU, QID for one week then subsequently placed on Zylet combination drops used one drop, OU, bid for one week to regress the limbal mass.
 Artificial tears at bedtime were recommended.

 Ordering of New Lenses:

-Subsequent GP lenses ordered were of Paragon HDS-100 material fit with a lens-to-cornea relationship with base curve radii that were 0.75 flatter than “K” as measured after two weeks of recovery.
+Subsequent corneal GP lenses ordered were Dk 100 material fit with a base curve 0.75 flatter than “K” as measured after two weeks of recovery.
 A moderate edge lift was designed to allow for uninterrupted peripheral clearance and to minimize tissue drag in the peripheral cornea.